eleanorfrajka/AMOCatlas/README.md

 To build the documentation locally you need to install a few extra requirements:

 - Install `make` for your computer, e.g. on ubuntu with `sudo apt install make`
 - Install the additional python requirements.
-Activate the environment you use for working with amocarray, navigate to the top directory of this repo, then run `pip install -r requirements-dev.txt`
+Activate the environment you use for working with amocatlas, navigate to the top directory of this repo, then run `pip install -r requirements-dev.txt`

 Once you have the extras installed, you can build the docs locally by navigating to the `docs/` directory and running `make clean html`.
 This command will create a directory called `build/` which contains the html files of the documentation.
 Open the file `docs/build/html/index.html` in your browser, and you will see the docs with your changes applied.